StudentConnectAPI/php-client/README.md

 ## StudentConnect API Client for PHP

-This is the PHP Client for StudentConnect API.
+This is the official PHP client for [StudentConnect API](https://studentconnectapi.com)

 ### Installation

-    composer require studentconnect/api-client dev-master
+    composer require studentconnect/api-client

 ### Example code